Red Dwarf 'Rasbora'

 Likely to be intimidated or outcompeted for food by larger or more boisterous tankmates, although the presence of similarly-sized, surface-dwelling species seems to help reduce its shyness.

 It is a shoaling species by nature and a group of at least 8-10 specimens should be purchased.
-Maintaining it in decent numbers will not only make the fish less nervous but result in a more effective, natural-looking display.
+Maintaining it in such numbers will not only make the fish less nervous but result in a more effective, natural-looking display.
 Males will also display their best colours and some interesting behaviour as they compete with one other for female attention.

 Mature females are usually deeper-bodied and noticeably larger than the more compact, intensely-coloured males.

 Like many small cyprinids this species scatters eggs randomly, typically among aquatic vegetation, and does not exhibit parental care.
 If the fish are in good condition they will spawn often and in a mature planted aquarium it is possible that small numbers of fry may start to appear without intervention.

 However if you want to increase the yield a slightly more controlled approach is required.
 The adult group can still be conditioned together but one or more smaller containers should also be set up and filled with aged water.
 Fill much of the available space with fine wool mops, Taxiphyllum or other fine-leaved plant.
 Neither lighting nor filtration is necessary although a small air-powered sponge filter can be installed if you prefer.

 When the adults are suitably-conditioned a single pair or group comprising several males and females is then introduced to each container; the more individuals involved the greater probability of egg predation.
 Males may also distract one another from females if several are present